 - Near Sawrey is small village with an international reputation.
-Visitors from all over the world make the pigrimage to Hill Top, the modest farmhouse, the creator of Peter Rabbit, Beatrix Potter bought in 1906.
+Visitors from all over the world make the pilgrimage to Hill Top, the modest farmhouse that was home to the creator of Peter Rabbit, Beatrix Potter who bought it in 1906.

 - Grasmere Village and it’s Lake are small, pretty and very popular.
 Poet William Wordsworth lived at Rydal Mount.

 Beatrix Potter was born in London but fell in love with the Lake District whilst on holiday as a child.
 She found fame and made a small fortune from Peter Rabbit and other children books and their lucrative associated merchandising.

 What she did with her wealth is less known about.
 She was a keen hill farmer and played a key role in preserving the areas indigenous Herdwick sheep breed.
 She set about buying up farms and land to preserve them which on her death, she left her extensive Lake District holdings to the National Trust.